michaelhasey/Archi_Vision/README.md

 # Models

 ### Summary:
-4 different models were used for this experiment.
+4 different models and corresponding notebooks were used for this experiment.

 ### Model 1: Untrained Image Classification Model